super3/PyTrack/README.md

 -------
 * Classes - Contains all the classes for the project, as well as a helper module.
 * viewer.py - Used to display annotated results.
 Navigate with left and right arrow keys.
-* postprocess.py - Used to process image data, and saving results rather than displaying them.
+* postprocess.py - Used to quicky process image data, and saving results to file.

 Setup
 -------
 1. Open `Classes/Config.py` in your text editor or IDE.
 2. Change the FOLDER variable to the path of the image folder.
-4. (Optional) Select the best TOLERANCE for the image.
+4. (Optional) Select the best TOLERANCE for the data set.
 Default is 640000.
 7. Save your changes.
 8. Run `viewer.py` or `postprocess.py`.